 Reason #3: Generic, Manual Modeling Prevents Intent Precision

 Almost all intent data models derive intent signals by monitoring selected intent topics and/or keywords.
-The accuracy and value of intent solutions are often hindered by:
+Three factors often hinder the accuracy and value of intent solutions:

-1. A limited number of intent topics/keywords available to monitor.
-If an intent solution can’t track a large, varied, custom list of topics and keywords that are relevant to your business solution and offerings, it’s not that valuable to your team.
+- A limited number of intent topics/keywords available to monitor.
+If an intent solution can’t track a large, varied, custom list of topics and keywords relevant to your business solutions and offerings, your team won’t find much value in it.

-3. Equally weighted topics and keywords.
+- Equally weighted topics and keywords.
 Likely the biggest problem.
 Even if GTM teams have knowledgeable users with the time to select and update the proper topics and keywords to track, the intelligence will be skewed if all the topics/keywords are given the same weight.
 Intent models should give greater weight to more relevant topics and keywords according to the customers’ specific needs.
-These are the shortcomings that prevent precision that B2B teams desperately need to effectively and efficiently market to their prospects.
+These shortcomings prevent the precision that B2B teams desperately need when marketing to their prospects effectively and efficiently.
 In a time where teams are constantly being asked to scale efforts and do more with less, the need for precision is paramount.

-Intent data was sprung on the market quickly and there are so many teams invested in its promise and even more solutions launched that promised a seamless, intelligence-based customer journey.
-The truth is there are not many solutions that can offer outstanding intent data and solutions to act on the intelligence.
+Vendors quickly introduced intent data to the market, attracting many invested teams and launching numerous solutions that promised a seamless, intelligence-based customer journey.
+The truth is few solutions offer both outstanding intent data and ways to act on the intelligence.